 Others feel compelled to pursue the subject further.
 The sources cited above intimate no exceptions to the prohibition.
 Indeed, if the prohibition were classified as a gezerat ha-katuv (an inherently inexplicable biblical injunction), one would not expect to find any exceptions at all, unless the exceptions themselves were spelled out in Scripture.
 Yet it is well known that there are exceptions to the prohibition.
 Certain types of testimony are even referred to as edut she-ha-isha ke-sherah lah ("testimony that a woman may legally give").
-Exceptions to a blanket prohibition.
-Since it is not the prohibition, we shall refer to the exceptions only as needed to support the plausibility of the proposed explanation of the underlying reasons for the prohibition.
+100 Exceptions to a blanket prohibition beg for some explanation of the underlying reason for the prohibition.
+Since it is not the purpose of this paper to be a definitive analysis of the exceptions to the prohibition, we shall refer to the exceptions only as needed to support the plausibility of the proposed explanation of the underlying reasons for the prohibition.